 Prowers County’s scattered ponds, lakes, and reservoirs are waterfowl magnets, and the Snow Goose is no exception.
 In recent decades, their population has been exploding as they currently have a breeding population approaching 6 million, a sizable chunk of which migrate right through southeastern Colorado.

 Not only are these geese beautiful to see, but the sound of tens of thousands of large white geese flapping their wings as they rise from the water is not something easily forgotten.

-Event registration is free.
-However, field trips range from price depending on the length of the program and if meals are provided.
-Numerous programs are also offered at no charge.
+Event registration is free and numerous programs are offered at no charge.
+However, field trips range in price depending on the length of the program and if meals are provided.